-The final element of a winning science fair project is a good oral presentation.
-There are two oral presentations that you will need to plan ahead for.
-The first is the impromptu oral presentation that you make to individuals that approach your project and there is the formal oral presentation that you make in front of the judges.
+The final element of a winning science fair project is a good verbal presentation.
+There are two verbal presentations that you will need to plan ahead for.
+The first is the impromptu presentation that you make to individuals that approach your project at the science fair and there is the formal presentation that you make in front of the judges.

-The second oral presentation that you will need to prepare for is the impromptu oral presentations that you make to your people that stop by your display.
-You need to have an abbreviated version of your formal oral presentation ready because judges may pop by your display for a preview, and your responses to them could impact their scoring of your project.
+The second verbal presentation that you will need to prepare for is the impromptu presentation that you make to the people that stop by your display.
+You need to have an abbreviated version of your formal presentation and your responses to them could impact their scoring of your project.

-For information on science fair projects and oral presentation ideas I recommend the science blog offered by Science Base.
+For information on science fair projects and verbal presentation ideas I recommend the science blog offered by Science Base.
 This blog offers great information that you can use to develop a great science fair project.
 Another source is either The Student’s Guide to Science Fair Projects (using the scientific method), or The Student’s Science Fair Guide to the Engineering Design Process.